jeromeEliezer/bookstore/clientBookstore/README.md

 📖 BOOOKSTORE Front

-### this is a React app read wiht typescript languages 💥
+### this is a React app. he readed with typescript language. 💥